Trenton Youth Soccer League (TYSL)

-The free TYSL program -- Play for Fun, Learn for Life -- takes place year-round, after-school and summers, without the need for transport in safe, accessible and cost-effective public facilities: Trenton schools, City recreation centers and parks and the Trenton Housing Authority /Donnelly Homes.
+The free TYSL program -- Play for Fun, Learn for Life --has year round sessions, after-school, Saturdays and summers, without the need for transport in safe, accessible and cost-effective public facilities: Trenton schools, City recreation centers and parks and the Trenton Housing Authority /Donnelly Homes.
 This structure helps working families with limited time and budget to provide for their families and gives an equitable opportunity for positive educational impact and family involvement.

-During the fall/winter and spring, the TYSL operates afterschool in accordance with the schedule of the Trenton District Schools.
-During the summer it operates on a schedule in accordance with the Division of Recreation and Trenton Housing Authority.
+During the fall/winter and spring, the TYSL operates Saturday mornings and during the week afterschool in accordance with the schedule of the Trenton District Schools.
+During the summer it operates in parks on a schedule in accordance with the Division of Recreation.

 What happens at a program session

-Each seasonal program currently meets twice a week, each time for approximately 1 and ½ hours, over a period of 6/7 weeks.
+Each seasonal program currently meets twice a week, for approximately 1 and ½ hours at each session, over a period of 6/7 weeks.
 The meetings have a well-defined curriculum that includes 60 minutes of soccer- based training and scrimmage, plus other soccer-based physical exercises that incorporate activity-based education to teach and reinforce health and social skills and resilience.
 All children participate regardless of skill.
 A healthy fruit snack is served.

 The TYSL structure includes a friendly league match among TYSL sites that is held at one of the site public facilities.
 League matches are held at the end of each seasonal program.
 Parents are invited to attend and join the fun!